ganeti/ganeti/doc/design-daemons.rst

 The new configuration management protocol will be implemented in the following
 steps:

+Step 1:
   #.
-Reimplement all current methods of ``ConfigWriter`` for reading and writing
+Implement the following functions in WConfD and export them through
+     RPC:

+     - Obtain a single internal lock, either in shared or exclusive mode.
+This lock will substitute the current lock ``_config_lock`` in config.py.
+     - Release the lock.
-   the configuration of a cluster in WConfD.
+     - Return the whole configuration data to a client.
+     - Receive the whole configuration data from a client and replace the current configuration with it.
+Distribute it to master candidates and distribute the corresponding *ssconf*.

+     WConfD must detect deaths of its clients (see `Job death detection`_) and release locks automatically.

   #.
-Expose each of those functions in WConfD as a RPC function.
-This will allow
-   easy future extensions or modifications.
+In config.py modify public methods that access configuration:

+     - Instead of acquiring a local lock, obtain a lock from WConfD using the above functions
+     - Fetch the current configuration from WConfD.
+     - Use it to perform the method's task.
+     - If the configuration was modified, send it to WConfD at the end.
+     - Release the lock to WConfD.

+  This will decouple the configuration management from the master daemon, even though the specific configuration tasks will still performed by individual jobs.

+  After this step it'll be possible access the configuration from separate processes.

+Step 2:
   #.
+Reimplement all current methods of ``ConfigWriter`` for reading and
+     writing the configuration of a cluster in WConfD.
+  #.
+Expose each of those functions in WConfD as a separate RPC function.
+     This will allow easy future extensions or modifications.
-Replace ``ConfigWriter`` with a stub (preferably automatically generated
+  #.
+Replace ``ConfigWriter`` with a stub (preferably automatically
-   from the Haskell code) that will contain the same methods as the current ``ConfigWriter`` and delegate all calls to its methods to WConfD.
+     generated from the Haskell code) that will contain the same methods as the current ``ConfigWriter`` and delegate all calls to its methods to WConfD.

-After this step it'll be possible access the configuration from separate processes.
+Step 3:
+  #.
+Remove WConfD's RPC functions for obtaining/releasing the single
+     internal lock from Step 1.
+  #.
+Remove WConfD's RPC functions for sending/receiving the whole
+     configuration from Step 1.

 Future aims: